 ELSA-20 is data file with annual resolution, which covers the last 60.000 years continuously with annual resolution.
 Four different sediment cores from Schalkenmehrener Maar Lake, Holzmaar Lake, and the infilled maar structure of Auel have been used to combine sections into a contious record.
 The most important part of ELSA-20 is the section before the Last Glacial maximum.
 This time interval from 25.000 – 60.000 y b2k (years before the year 2000) is documented continuously in two neighboring cores from the infilled maar of Auel.
 Gaps in one core were filled with a Dynamic Time Warp approach with sections from the other core.

 One of the main problems with lake sediment drilling are drilling disturbances and gaps between individual core meters.
 To fill such gaps the ELSA-Project drilled two cores down to 100 m depth at a distance of only 5 m between cores.
 The two cores from Auel (AU3 and AU4) are offset with 0.5 m, thus gaps in one core can be closed with the respective section in the other core with a Dynamic Time Warp approach.

-The resultant continuous organic carbon record reveals climate oscillations, which are well known from the Greenland ice, where the warm phases, called interstadials, have been dated precisely by annual layer counting of the ice(snow) layers.
+The resultant continuous organic carbon record reveals climate oscillations, which are well known from the Greenland ice, were the warm phases, called interstadials, have been dated precisely by annual layer counting of the ice(snow) layers (Rassmussen et al., 2014).
 The ages from the Greenland ice were applied to the respective sections of the ELSA-20 record to arrive at a stratigraphy fully comparable to the Greenland ice chronology.